joehand/dat-next/readme.md

 `--temp`: Creates a temporary database and doesn't save the metadata to disk, only the latest files.

+#### Updating Downloaded Archives

+Once a Dat is clone, you can run either `dat pull` or `dat sync` in the folder to update the archive.

 ```
 dat-next pull [--dir=<folder>]
 ```